openedx/platform-plugin-aspects/docs/how-tos/load_test_tracking_pipeline.rst

 Redis Bus Notes
 ---------------

-The redis bus can be scaled by adding more consumers.
+The redis bus can be scaled by adding more consumers or adjusting the `batch sizes`_.

 The JSON in ClickHouse for redis bus looks like this::